Sirin-Documentation/sirin-documentation.github.io/databases.md

 ### SQL logins to access database
 Create a new SQL login.
-`Security → Logins` (Right click)  New Login…  _Uncheck “Enforce Password Policy”_
+`Security → Logins` (Right click) -> New Login

-Login details for the databases are changed in  `sirin-core-config\sirin-core-config.lua` do this for increased security on the server.
+- Uncheck `Enforce Password Policy`
+- Set `Default Language` to `English` If not set by default

 | Default RF_User | Default RF_World |
 | ------- |----------|
 | SQL Server Authentication | SQL Server Authentication |
 | rfrusaccount | rfrusworld |
 | #rf%rusaccount | #rf%rusworld |

+> Login details for the databases are changed in  `sirin-core-config\sirin-core-config.lua` do this for increased security on the server.

 ### User Mapping
 `Security -> Logins -> (Right click user) -> Login Properties -> User Mapping`